Click Button Below For Lesson

 If clips are broken during the removal process, new clips will need to be used when reinstalling the part.

 More adhesives are being used to secure parts together.
 For example, a door skin or roof may use adhesive around the flanges.
 Quarter panels may also use a combination of welds and adhesives.
 Regardless of where adhesives are used on a vehicle, it can make removal difficult if not aware of the adhesive.
-Once you know where the adhesive is located, simply use a heat gun to heat the area where adhesives are applied.
-This will soften the adhesive making it easier to remove.
+Once you know where the adhesive is located, use a heat gun to heat the area where adhesives are applied.
+The heat will soften the adhesive making it easier to remove.

 When installing the new part, the adhesive will need to be applied to secure the parts together.